-Today, we are launching key updates to our heart rate (HR) and heart rate variability (HRV) algorithms, live in the Eight Sleep App, to all Pod members.
+Today, we are launching a key update to our heart rate variability (HRV) algorithm.

-The performance of these HR and HRV algorithms were validated against gold standard electrocardiogram (ECG) on more than 100 nights of data, comprising over 46,000 minutes of sleep.
+The performance of both the heart rate (HR) and HRV algorithms were validated against gold standard electrocardiogram (ECG) on more than 341 nights of data from 91 unique subjects, comprising over 146,000 minutes of sleep.

 The Pod’s Sleeping Heart Rate Tracking is 99% Accurate